ManpyRana/docs/GitCheatSheet.md

 ```
 git reset <mode> <commitID>
 ```
 mode represents whether changes are to remove from staging area or working directory or not.
+All commits above the mentioned commit ID will be removed.
 3 types of modes:
 1. mixed (default) - from local repo and staging.
    -- `git reset <commitID>`
 2. soft - only from local repo.
    -- `git reset --soft <commitID>`
 3. hard - changes are removed from local repo, stage and WD.
-   > `git reset --hard <commitID>`
+   -- `git reset --hard <commitID>`